Can you do Laser Hair Removal when Pregnant

 Can laser hair removal interfere with pregnancy?

 No evidence exists that laser hair removal affects a woman’s ability to conceive.
-If you are trying to conceive, you should see your doctor before beginning laser hair removal treatments.
-For most people, hair growth reduction takes a series of treatments spread out over a period of up to nine months.
+You should see your doctor before beginning laser hair removal treatments if you’re planning to get pregnant.
+Hair growth reduction takes a series of treatments spread out over up to nine months.
 Skin irritation, changes in skin tone, blistering, scarring, and, in rare cases, excessive hair regrowth are all potential risks.

 Laser hair removal alternatives

-During pregnancy, temporary treatments, including as shaving, waxing, threading, and plucking, are safe.
-As your body changes shape and size, you may want assistance reaching some areas to remove unwanted hair.
+During pregnancy, temporary treatments are safe, including shaving, waxing, threading, and plucking.
+However, as your body changes shape and size, you may want assistance reaching some areas to remove unwanted hair.

 So, can you do laser hair removal when pregnant?
 We do not recommend it.
-However, after pregnancy, if you’re thinking to get the best laser hair removal in Toronto, which not give LaserSkin.ca a call.
+However, after pregnancy, if you’re thinking of getting the best laser hair removal in Toronto, which not give LaserSkin.ca a call.
 They are conveniently located at 600 Sherbourne St (across from Sherbourne St and Bloor St Subway Station).